-What's it like to whip up a batch of fresh mozzarella from scratch – and eat it on the same day?
-Medibank member Maggie finds out.
+Maggie tries whipping up a batch of fresh mozzarella from scratch and eating it on the same day.

 Cheese is the ultimate – it’s rich, creamy, delicious, and works perfectly well with my other passion, red wine.
 So this week, you can understand that I was crossing off a major bucket list item when I learnt how to make mozzarella with my bare hands.